Field of Mars Environmental Education Centre logo

 What should you do if you see a red-bellied black snake?

-If you are at the Field of Mars on an excursion, the teacher will always be at the front of your group and will tell you what to do.
-Usually, the snake will get away from the group as fast as it can.
+If you are visiting the Field of Mars Reserve on an excursion the teacher will always be at the front of the group and will tell you what to do.
+Usually the snake will get away from the group as fast as it can.
 Sometimes the teacher will ask you to back away or walk around where a snake has been seen.
-Sometimes, we might be able to safely view a red-bellied black snake in the water from the safety of the boardwalk.
+Sometimes the group may safely view a red-bellied black snake in the water from the safety of the boardwalk.

-What should you do if you have a red-bellied black snake, or any other snake in your garden?
-Did you know it is illegal to kill a snake in Australia?
+It is illegal to kill a snake in Australia.
 Some snakes are completely harmless and will make their own way out of your garden.
-But some snakes are dangerous and are better off being removed, especially with young kids or pets around.
+But some snakes are dangerous and are better off being removed by a professional, especially with young children or pets around.

-There are wildlife rescue services such as WIRES and Sydney Wildlife that can relocate snakes.
+There are wildlife rescue services such as WIRES and Sydney Wildlife Rescue Service that can relocate snakes.
 There are also private snake removal companies.
-Some fire brigades also rescue snakes, but not all, you need to check.
+Some fire brigades also rescue snakes.

 • Snakes can feel the vibrations your footsteps make and they know you are too big to be prey.